-Joseph, 42, entered the coaching ranks following a decorated playing career that saw him record more minutes in a Revolution shirt than any player in history.
-Selected 14th overall by the Revolution in the 2002 MLS SuperDraft, Joseph played for the club from 2003-2012, returning in 2014, and set club records for games played and games started.
-A general in the central midfield, Joseph led New England to three straight MLS Eastern Conference titles from 2005-07.
-In addition to his seven consecutive MLS All-Star selections (2005-11) and four MLS Best XI nods, both club highs, Joseph was recognized as a finalist in 2009 MLS MVP voting.
-For all of his contributions, Joseph was recently named to the club’s All-Time Team, recognizing the best head coach and 11 players in the founding MLS team’s history as determined by a fan vote.
+A general in central midfield, Joseph led New England to three straight MLS Eastern Conference titles from 2005-07.
+In addition to his eight consecutive MLS All-Star selections (2004-11) and four MLS Best XI nods (2005, 2007, 2008, 2009) , both club highs, Joseph was recognized as a 2009 MLS MVP finalist.
+For all of his contributions, Joseph was named to the club’s All-Time Team, recognizing the best head coach and 11 players in the first quarter century of the founding MLS team’s history, as determined by a fan vote.

-Joseph was originally drafted by the Revolution in the second round (14th overall) of the 2002 MLS SuperDraft.
-Pursued playing opportunities with teams in Italy and Germany before returning to the United States, where he played for the New York Freedoms of the D3 Pro-League during the 2002 season.
+Originally drafted by the Revolution in the second round (14th overall) of the 2002 MLS SuperDraft, Joseph pursued playing opportunities with teams in Italy and Germany before returning to the United States, where he played for the New York Freedoms of the D3 Pro-League during the 2002 season.
 Scored seven goals and added one assist with the Freedoms.

 In addition to his 10-plus years with New England, which also included 2007 Lamar Hunt U.S. Open Cup and 2008 North American SuperLiga titles, Joseph also played for MLS sides Chivas USA and Seattle Sounders FC in 2012 and 2013, respectively.
 He concluded his MLS career with 283 games played, 272 starts, 40 goals, 35 assists, and 24,538 minutes played in the regular season.
 He added 23 MLS Cup Playoff appearances, 21 of them coming with the Revolution.